Archive for the 'New Product Development' Category

 Example

-For example, Erik Cornelissen, a research scientist, was in a toy store looking for a gift for his nephews when we saw a science toy that many of us have seen before: a dinosaur that grows in size when placed in water.
+For example, Erik Cornelissen, a research scientist, was in a toy store looking for a gift for his nephews when he saw a science toy that many of us have seen before: a dinosaur that grows in size when placed in water.
 A nifty, fun gift.
 But Erik made a connection back to a perplexing problem that had plagued Shell and other oil companies for a long time.
 Specifically, oil wells contain water, not just oil.
 Over time, more and more water gets pumped up relative to oil.
 Not only does that make the well less productive, but it pumps water that increasingly is becoming a scarce resource itself.
 The question is, how to detect that water and prevent it from mixing with the oil?

 Erik realized that the same principle behind the dinosaur toy — a material that expands upon contact with water — could be applied at the oil well.
 Erik needed to identify a “swellable elastomer” that would seal off the pipe when water started to mix with the oil flowing through it.
 The idea was not difficult to articulate or explain, but finding this kind of material proved long and difficult.
 GameChanger provided Erik with the time and funding he needed to go through hundreds of experiments to find the elastomer that fit the demanding conditions at the oil well site.